pikachu/fbchatchanger/README.md

 # fbchatchanger
 Changes colors of fb chat

-When you message me a color on facebook, now the colors change :)
+When you message me a color on facebook, now the colors change.

 Made w nodejs.
 S/o to Sashank.